-Tips For Looking and Feeling Your Best On Your Wedding Day!
+7 Wedding Makeup Tips For Looking and Feeling Your Best On Your Big Day!

 The day has finally come when you get to say “I do!”
 You want it to go perfectly, and we don’t blame you.
 You’ve spent months planning for this day.
-You found the perfect venue, vendors, dress… but did you find the perfect makeup?
-Your wedding day makeup look often goes overlooked, but it actually plays a huge role in your wedding day photography.
-If the products don’t work with your skin, or a product is missed, it can cause a disaster in your wedding photography.
+You found the perfect venue, vendors, dress… but did you find the perfect wedding makeup?
+Your wedding day makeup often goes overlooked, but it actually plays a huge role in your the outcome of your wedding photography.
+If the products don’t work with your skin, or a product is missed, it can cause a disaster.

 Believe it or not, your wedding day look starts weeks before your actual wedding day.
 Staying hydrated, keeping a proper skincare routine, and doing any beauty treatments needs to be prioritized before the week of your wedding.